Sayre Theatre History

 The second floor of the theatre not only houses three Christie CP 2210 digital projectors, it also features a large open space with a small kitchen area that is used for meetings, artist workshops, birthday parties, and special Hollywood Café events.

 Sayre Theatre has had a unique look about it since its marquee was removed in March of 2015 and a temporary one replaced it.
-The marquee committee has been working feverishly with the Hunt Engineers to design, fund and replace the marquee and bring the Sayre Theatre back to its familiar, yet awesome, new look.
-Bartush Signs of Orwigsburg, Pennsylvania has been hired to custom design and fabricate the front and two side panels of the marquee, replicating the appearance of the former marquee in 21st Century technology.
-Local businesses, including Nucor/Vulcraft of NY, Jeff Paul Plumbing and Heating, will be doing much of the structural and finish work beginning in the spring of 2016.
+The marquee committee worked feverishly with the Hunt Engineers to design, fund and replace the marquee and bring the Sayre Theatre back to its familiar, yet awesome, new look.
+Bartush Signs of Orwigsburg, Pennsylvania was hired to custom design and fabricate the front and two side panels of the marquee, replicating the appearance of the former marquee in 21st Century technology.
+Local businesses, including Nucor/Vulcraft of NY, Jeff Paul Plumbing and Heating, installed much of the structural and finish work beginning in the spring of 2016.

 We appreciate our theatre volunteers who regularly contribute their time and talents to the Sayre Theatre: Brooks Eldredge-Martin, Penny Eastabrook, Jan Scott, Jeff Paul and Marie Kwasnoski.